• Skip to primary navigation

 Leftover Roast Pork in Garlic Sauce

-A bowl of roast pork in garlic sauce with chopsticks.
+A spoonful of leftover pork in garlic sauce held over a frying pan.

 Leftover roast pork in garlic sauce